Header ImageHeader Clouds

 • Give them the knowledge and the strategies to become confident and accurate spellers.

-• Teach them a fluent, cursive and legible style of handwriting, promoting an understanding of how to present work appropriately.
+• Teach them a fluent, cursive and legible style of handwriting, promoting an understanding of how to present work appropriately (Letter Join).

 • Teachers monitor progression through effective questioning and on-going formative assessment of lesson outcomes.